Hey GCReaders!

 Except he looks the part.

-His hard features remind me of the faces that f lash across the television screencriminals found guilty for committing some horrendous crime, all proven HTS carriers.
-This guys fathomless eyes hold secrets, shadows where light cant reach.
+His hard features remind me of the faces that f lash across the television screen—criminals found guilty for committing some horrendous crime, all proven HTS carriers.
+This guy’s fathomless eyes hold secrets, shadows where light can’t reach.

-He doesnt even acknowledge Pollock.
+Pollock.
 His deep voice rumbles across the air, turning my skin to goose bumps.
-Hey, princess.
+“Hey, princess.”

-I shiver.
-And then I see it.
-The proof.
-I missed it before, too mesmerized by his body, his face, his eyes.
+missed it before, too mesmerized by his body, his face, his eyes.
 His neck bears the mark.
-The H trapped inside a circle set within a wide ink band that wraps his neck.
-And maybe it was just that I didnt expect to see it.
-Even here.
+The H trapped inside a

-Mom must see it, toomust be filled with my same fear, the same curiosity over what he did to get imprinted.
-She grips my arm like shes hanging on for life.
+Mom must see it, too—must be filled with my same fear, the same curiosity over what he did

-“Sean.
-Pollock says his name sharply, motioning to the seat.
-Sit.
+says his name sharply, motioning to the

 After a long moment, the boy looks away.
 He drops in his seat, shaking his hair back from his face, the imprint even more visible now.
-Like he doesnt care who sees it.
+Like

-Moms hand slides down my arm to my hand.
+Mom’s hand slides down my arm to my hand.
 She gives it a hard tug.
-I barely hear her whisper, Cmon.
+I barely hear her whisper, “C’mon.”

-She leads me from the cubicle.
-Still, I glance back over my shoulder at the boy sitting in the chair.
-I stare at the back of his head, at the dark blond hair my friends would spend ridic- ulous money for in a salon.
-I doubt he does anything except shampoo it.
-Its rich brown underneath the sun-gold strands.
+doubt he does anything except shampoo it.
+It’s rich brown underneath the sun-gold strands.
 Maybe he works a lot in the sun cutting lawns or something.
-I cant imagine my parents hiring him to mow the grass.
+I can’t imagine my parents hiring him to mow the grass.

 He sits so at ease in the chair.
 Does he care where he is?
 And why?
 Did he lose sleep over that imprint on his neck?
 At his corrupt DNA?

-Pollock has already opened his folder and is stabbinhis finger threateningly as he talks.
-I turn around and let Mom pull me away.
+Pollock has already opened his folder and is stabbing his finger threateningly as he talks.
+I

-As we leave the building, Im only sure of one thing.
-Ill never wear that mark.
+As we leave the building, I’m only sure of one thing.
+I’ll never wear that mark.

 There you have it!
 Awesome right???
 Make sure to check out Chapter four tomorrow over at ONCE UPON A TWILIGHT, and on Friday Chapter Five on A Good Addiction.